PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Discussion

 The representation of small vessels is drastically improved using 3D training data, a task that has traditionally been incredibly challenging.
 Manual and semi-automated segmentation, despite being time-consuming, is typically deemed reliable primarily for medium to large vessels, as indicated in previous studies \cite{jerman2015, Chatterjee2020}.
 The proposed work is one of the first studies to demonstrate reliable segmentation of small vessels and supports the results of \cite{Chatterjee2020} by producing a set of plausible segmentations.
 Moreover, PULASki was the only method showing variability in the subset of possible segmentations within the area of smaller vessels, as illustrated in the RoO results (Figure \ref{Fig:RoO_all}) This also aligns more closely with the annotated data, as depicted in \ref{Fig:RoO_OD}.
-This provides significant opportunity to improve the modeling of cerebral small-vessel which supports the research in diseases that are difficult to predict and manage, e.g., CSVD.
+This provides significant opportunity to improve the modelling of cerebral small-vessel which supports the research in diseases that are difficult to predict and manage, e.g., CSVD.
 In the MS segmentation task, PULASKi also provides an improved representation of inter-rater variability over the baselines, although ``outlier'' or ``extreme'' annotations are still not represented well.
 This suggests potential for further improvements to quantify distributional tails more accurately.
-5

-While PULASki, as well as the baseline methods presented here, are aimed at providing multiple plausible segmentations.
-However, there can be situations where obtaining one single segmentation per input is required (e.g. at clinics).
+Although the focus of our work is in providing multiple plausible segmentations, there can be situations where obtaining one single segmentation per input is required (e.g. at clinics).
 In such scenarios, majority voting from the predicted plausible segmentations can be taken, or even the segmentation from the prior mean can be utilised.

 It should be noted that the distribution-based loss functions in PULASKi are more computationally expensive to evaluate than the standard cross-entropy or FTL used in the benchmark methods.
 However, we anticipate that this is generally not prohibitive, as training is typically undertaken offline and there is no further computational burden for inference tasks, compared to other variational autoencoder based methods.
+It is also to be noted that this research did not use FID loss for the 3D experiments as the loss model was 2D and this can be extended in the future by using a 3D loss calculation model trained on a 3D dataset.